-- Pour in the wine and deglaze.
+- Pour in the Wine.
 Bring to a boil, then let simmer.

-- Return the short ribs to the pot.
+- Add the Short Ribs.
 Bring to a simmer, then transfer the short ribs to the oven.

-- Bake the red wine braised short ribs covered at 325 degrees F for 1 hour.
+- Bake.
+Bake the red wine braised short ribs covered at 325 degrees F for 1 hour.